 PVthin also boosted its communications activities, both online and on paper: We published two position papers, one calling for a stronger framework to measure how green the energy sector is, and a second discussing the options and effectiveness of an Ecolabel and green public procurement criteria.
 We also started the work on an expert position paper on eco-design and energy labelling for PV modules and inverters to support the commission’s work for future regulatory proposals on labelling criteria.
-PVthin also refreshed its social media platforms and launched new Facebook and LinkedIn pages, the latter of which has amassed over 500 followers.
+PVthin also refreshed its social media platforms and LinkedIn pages, the latter of which has amassed over 500 followers.

 We hosted two successful virtual events, including the PVthin Annual General Assembly with special guest MEP Michael Bloss on June 18, and our Annual Reception on September 8 which included an expert panel discussion on the role of Building-Integrated Photovoltaics in the EU’s Building Renovation Wave.
 We had the honour to welcome Karlis Goldstein, Energy Efficiency Adviser to the EU Commissioner of Energy Kadri Simson, European Commission, Björn Rau, Technology Manager PVcomB, Deputy Director PVcomB, PVcomB – Kompetenzzentrum Photovoltaik Berlin, Ana Maria Sanchez Infante, Renewables & CCS Policy Officer, DG Energy, Unit C1, European Commission and Dimitris Athanasiou, Energy Efficiency Policy Officer, DG Energy, UNIT C4, European Commission.